Julie Heldman

 Julie Heldman (born December 8, 1945) is an American tennis player who won 22 singles titles.
 In 1968 and 1969, she was ranked No. 2 in the U.S. She was Canadian National 18 and Under Singles Champion at age 12, U.S. Champion in Girls' 15 Singles and Girls' 18 Singles, Italian Open Singles Champion, Canadian Singles and Doubles Champion, and U.S. Clay Court Doubles Champion.
 She won three medals at the 1968 Mexico City Olympics, and three gold medals at the 1969 Maccabiah Games.

 In 2018, Heldman published the memoir Driven, A Daughter's Odyssey.
-The book offers insights into the history of women's tennis in the mid-20th century, including an insider's account of the birth of the tour.
-Heldman reveals her struggles with the trauma of her mother's emotional abuse and with bipolar disorder.

 Early life

 Heldman was born in Berkeley, California, the daughter of Julius and Gladys Heldman.
 Julius was the 1936 USA National Junior Champion.
 He was a scientist and a leading amateur player, and Gladys Heldman was the founder, editor, and publisher of World Tennis magazine and the founder of the women's pro tour in 1970.
 Heldman is Jewish.
 Her older sister, Carrie, was also a competitive tennis player.